erc7579/erc7579-implementation/erc.md

 To comply with this standard, smart accounts MUST implement the entire interface below.
 If an account implementation elects to not support any of the configuration methods, it MUST revert, in order to avoid unpredictable behavior with fallbacks.

-When installing or uninstalling a module on a smart account, it
+When installing or uninstalling a module on a smart account, the smart account

-- MUST call the `onInstall` or `onUninstall` function on the module
+- MUST call the relevant `onInstall` or `onUninstall` function on the module
 - MUST pass the sanitized initialisation data to the module
 - MUST emit the relevant event for the module type
 - MUST enforce authorization control on the relevant install or uninstall function for the module type